When it Rains on Your Biggest Parade

 The Wet Parade

-Today marked the biggest parade of a beautiful Michigan lakefront town's summer events.
+Today marked the summer's biggest parade of a beautiful Southwest Michigan, lakefront city.
 Every August a Coast Guard festival wraps up the end of summer with festivities planned all week to honor the Coast Guard and their loyal service to the USA.
 Thousands of tourists come from everywhere to celebrate this festival and enjoy the big, Saturday parade and magnificent, evening firework's display on the waterfront.
 A carnival spans the downtown area of the quaint little town, filled with people and children eating cotton-candy, elephant ears, hot dogs and all the other vendor goodies.

 A Tuesday night water ski show and street dance was cancelled and rescheduled for the next night due to rain this week, but that was not an option for the parade as entries come from all over the country.
 The rain was intermittent all morning before the noon parade and did not show any mercy for the big event.
 My family and I opted out of going for the almost two hour parade.
 There are about 15 of us and we remembered trying to brave a rainy Coast Guard parade years ago with rain ponchos and umbrellas, but caved when it went from trickles to a downpour and high winds.
 It is not easy running with toddlers in strollers along with wet blankets to our cars parked several blocks away, as we always park on the other side of the town's main highway and walk the long stretch to the downtown parade route.